tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/strategy_utils/get_strategy.md

 </td>
 </tr><tr>
 <td>
-`master`
+`tpu`
 </td>
 <td>
-BNS master address for TPUStrategy.
-Leave this to None for other strategy.
+TPU address for TPUStrategy.
+Not used for other strategy.
 </td>
 </tr>
 </table>